 To further investigate if obesity status influences insulin sensitivity in the presence of high glucocorticoids we performed an insulin tolerance test (ITT) on lean (NCD) and diet-induced obese (HFD) mice that were untreated (Control) or treated with glucocorticoids (Dexamethasone; Figure 1A-B--schematic).
 All groups were given a relatively large dose of insulin (2.5 U/kg) to account for the known insulin resistance typically seen in diet-induced obese (cite).
 HFD-fed, dexamethasone-treated mice were significantly more resistant to insulin-stimulated glucose uptake when compared to all other groups.
 Though, it is important to note that the NCD-fed, dexamethasone treated animals still experienced some insulin resistance at this high dose.
-Additionally, these mice were hyperglycemic, a condition not seen when mice are treated with dexamethasone or HFD alone.
+Additionally, HFD/dexamethasone exhibited fasting hyperglycemia, with a significant interaction between diet and drug (p=0.00009).

 Clamp data